Lego Minecraft

-Lego Minecraft (stylized as LEGO Minecraft) is a Lego theme based on the sandbox video game Minecraft.
+Lego Minecraft (stylized as LEGO Minecraft) is a Lego theme based on the sandbox game Minecraft.
 The theme was first introduced in 2012.

 Overview

 The earlier "Micro World" sets feature a group of four interlocking scenes that can be rearranged, with two having a removable surface with caves containing ores, underground rivers, and a Minecart track, it also includes characters (referred to by Lego as Micromobs) which can be moved around like normal Lego.

 The later sets feature brick-built locations with simple pieces (in order to remain faithful to Minecraft's blocky aesthetics), often on base plates raised by bricks, to allow for inter-connectivity with other sets.
 These sets are all of a minifigure scale, with custom molds for the character heads, tools and certain body parts (for example the Creeper, which consists of primarily a single molded piece for its torso and legs).

 Development

 Microworlds

 When asked about Lego Minecraft's beginnings, Mojang chief executive officer Carl Manneh stated that "it was one of the first things we talked about when we started Mojang."
 Mojang started the project on the "Lego Ideas" program, which required ten thousand signatures for the project to be approved.
 With the strong support of the Minecraft community, the signature objective was achieved within 2 days, and the development of the Lego Minecraft set commenced after Lego reviewed the project.
 The first Micro-World set was released on June 6, 2012.
 Portions of the sales proceeds went to a charity of Lego's choosing.
 On July 17, 2013, it was announced that two additional Micro-World sets would be added to the Minecraft theme based on the "Nether" and "Village" areas of the game.
 They were first shown at San Diego Comic-Con and released September 1, 2013.
 The fourth and final Micro-World set exploring "The End" region was released in summer 2014.